junaiddodhia/junaiddodhia/README.md

-### Hi, I’m Junaid 👋
+### Hi, I’m Junaid

-I design experiences, write code, and tell stories.
-I’m a fan of white space, personal space and outer space.
+I’m Junaid—an engineer, designer, and writer committed to delivering results.
+I’m a fan of white space, personal space, and outer space.
 I like jokes too.

-Over the course of my tech career, I’ve worn many hats: from student to engineer, coding instructor, and designer.
-What has remained constant is my love for design.
-I’m known for having a sharp eye for detail while never losing sight of the bigger picture.
-My mission is to craft intuitive, seamless experiences that simply work.
-I believe in reducing cognitive load, humanizing interactions to reflect authentic human intentions, and narrowing the gap between intent and impact.
+Throughout my tech career, I’ve been a student, engineer, designer, and instructor but my love for design has been constant.
+I aspire to create experiences that simply work by reducing cognitive load, humanizing interactions, and bridging the gap between intent and impact.

 I hold a Bachelor's in Computer Science from the University of Mumbai and a Master’s in Information Systems from Carnegie Mellon University.
-My academic highlights include courses on Distributed Systems, API Design, and Human-Centered Software Design.

-I’m also deeply interested in tennis, cinema, philosophy, comedy, ed tech, APIs, developer docs, cats, sunsets, and architecture.
+I’m also interested in tennis, cinema, philosophy, comedy, ed tech, and architecture.

 <!---
 junaiddodhia/junaiddodhia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.